Back to Projects

 // Screenshots

-Customer submits a High-Urgent technical support ticket — AI agent picks it up within seconds
+Web Form channel — customer submits a High-Urgent API issue; AI agent picks it up from Kafka within seconds

-Ticket confirmed — unique tracking ID generated, AI response guaranteed within 5 minutes
+Ticket confirmed — UUID tracking ID generated instantly, AI response guaranteed within 5 minutes

-Live PostgreSQL schema — all 8 tables: customers, conversations, messages, tickets, knowledge_base, and more
+Neon PostgreSQL schema — 8 tables: customers, customer_identifiers, conversations, messages, tickets, knowledge_base, channel_configs, agent_metrics

 // Tech Stack